rikanio/foundation-libsass-grunt-js/README.md

 # Foundation libsass template

-This is a template to start your own project that uses Grunt and libsass!
+This is my template to start my own project that uses Grunt and libsass!

+Adds JavaScript processing in the gruntfile

 ## Requirements